cyberbotics/webots-doc/reference/proto-hidden-fields.md

 is the index of the `Pioneer3at` PROTO itself.
 The additional secondary indices for the four hidden `position` fields correspond to the four [HingeJoint](hingejoint.md) nodes used for the wheels and numbered by means of pre-order traversal.
-There is no hidden field associated the [Solid](solid.md) node with index 1, namely the `SickLms291` PROTO, since its relative position and orientation are kept fixed during simulation.
+There is no hidden field associated to the [Solid](solid.md) node with index 1, namely the `SickLms291` PROTO, since its relative position and orientation are kept fixed during simulation.
 The indices ranging from 2 to 5 correspond to the four [Solid](solid.md) wheels of the `Pioneer3at`.